docmunch/antemodulum/README.md

 # Introduction

-This is one (very biased) attempt to make a prelude module with the following
+A prelude module with the following goals:
-goals:

 1. significant reduction in the number of immediate package dependencies and imported modules and names for general-purpose application code,